 INTB 1003 Introduction to International Business (On Demand).
-This foundation course for all business students is designed to introduce the global business world to students interested in the business field
+This foundation course for all business (On Demand).
+This foundation course for all business students is designed to introduce the global business world to students interested in the business field.

 INTB 2033 International Marketing - (On Demand).
 This course will focus on issues related to overseas marketing and their impact on strategies for successful commerce in a global environment.